-- Ballarat Community Community Health & Federaton University of Australia ( In partnership with Youthlaw deliver a health justice legal service for young people in Ballarat.
-Both provide extensive in kind support including evaluation & office facilities )
+- Ballarat Community Community Health & Federation University of Australia as partners with Youthlaw providing our health justice legal service for young people in Ballarat.

 - 6 Headspace centres & 3 youth centres in outer urban & regional Victoria hosting & referring young people to our outreach at these centres.

 - Youth Support Advocacy Service ( facilitates outreach to young people in a CBD drug detox centre